amelitasantiago/ai-stock-watcher/README.md

 **The Night's Watch** addresses a critical challenge faced by retail investors: the inability to monitor vast amounts of market data across multiple sources simultaneously.
 By deploying AI-powered surveillance, the system:

-- **Monitors** stock markets in real-time with sub-minute data refresh rates
+- **Monitors** stock markets in real-time with minute-to-hour (default 1h) data refresh rates
-- **Analyzes** sentiment from financial news and social media using NLP
+- **Analyzes** sentiment from financial news using NLP

 ### The Problem We Solve

 Modern retail investors face three major challenges:
-1. **Information Overload**: Impossible to manually process price, volume, news, and social media data
+1. **Information Overload**: Impossible to manually process price, volume, news, and news sentiment
 2. **Reaction Latency**: By the time investors discover events, institutional algorithms have already acted
 3. **Emotional Decision-Making**: Fear and greed drive impulsive decisions without systematic analysis